Luis Castañeda: Early life and education

 Castañeda, who was born in Chiclayo and lived in the Casa Castañeda, was the son of Carlos Castañeda Iparraguirre and Ida Lossio.
 His father is remembered as having been one of the most important mayors of Chiclayo.
 As a child he used to inspect with his father the works in progress in the city.
 From his marriage with Rosario Pardo, he has two sons: Luis Castañeda Pardo and Darío Castañeda Pardo.

 He studied law at the Catholic University of Peru and he earned a master's degree at the Centro de Altos Estudios Militares del Perú.
 In Sweden and Mexico he got a Professional Diploma in Management.

 Political career

 In 1981, he began his political career as a member of Popular Action party, working with many of the past mayors of Lima such as Alfonso Barrantes Lingán.

-Between 1990-1996, during the Presidency of Alberto Fujimori, he was the President of the National Institute of Public Health IPPS, now known as ESSALUD.
+Between 1990 and 1996, during the presidency of Alberto Fujimori, he was the President of the National Institute of Public Health IPPS, now known as ESSALUD.
 He also had a controversial participation in La Caja del Pescador, an entity that works to benefit fishermen.